janengosopo/Times-Series-Forecasting-in-Python/README.md

 * What is the expected sales demand for key bakery products in the upcoming week?
 * Which forecasting method provides the most accurate predictions?
-* How do baseline models compare to automated ARIMA models?
 * How can forecasting insights improve production and inventory decisions?

 ---